AdamDeHovitz/Empire/README.txt

 Important to note: if the war score is greater than 100 or less than -100 you are forced to make peace.

+Don’t want to read all this?

+TO PLAY RUN java Game and follow the instructions!